Malcolm Sayer

-Malcolm Sayer (21 May 1916 – 22 April 1970) was an aircraft engineer during wartime and later automotive aerodynamist.
-His most notable aerodynamic work being responsible for the engineering body development of the E-Type Jaguar and early style guidelines for Jaguar XJS.
+Malcolm Gilbert Sayer (21 May 1916 – 22 April 1970) was a British aircraft engineer during wartime and later automotive aerodynamist and designer.
+His most notable aerodynamic work was the engineering body development and design of the E-Type Jaguar and early style guidelines for Jaguar XJS.
 He spent the last twenty years of his life working at Jaguar Cars and was one of the first engineers to apply principles of aircraft streamlining and aerodynamic function to cars.

 Early life and education

 Sayer was born in Cromer, Norfolk.
 He was educated at Great Yarmouth Grammar School (where his father taught an unusual combination of Maths and Art).
 At age 17 he won the prestigious Empire Scholarship and attended at Loughborough College (later Loughborough University) in its Department of Aeronautical and Automotive Engineering, earning first class honours.

 Early career

 He worked for the Bristol Aeroplane Company during the Second World War, which exempted him from conscription by way of reserved occupation protection.

 Sayer travelled to Iraq in 1948 to work at Baghdad University where he was to establish the Faculty of Engineering, which on arrival he found not to be a realistic venture.
 While in Iraq he reportedly met a German professor who helped him recognise the mathematical relationship to curve shapes and identity.
 He worked instead maintaining the fleet of government vehicles.
 He returned to the UK in late 1950.